alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 ![Cursor\*10](/public/flash-games/cursor.png)
 {: .centered }

 A game about collaborating with yourself.
 Best played blind!
-It's pretty short, you'll see how it works.
+It's short, you'll see how it works.